seek-oss/braid-design-system/.changeset/brown-paws-brush.md

 Toggle: Hide border on dark backgrounds

-Following the pattern of other bordered elements, we now hide the border when on dark backgrounds.
-This reduces visual noise and results in cleaner lines.
+In order to reduce visual noise, similar to other fields, we now hide the border on `Toggle` elements when rendered on dark backgrounds.